Short & Long Term Disability Insurance Defined

 - The birth of a child

-Long term disability insurance covers injuries and illnesses that prevent you from working.
-It does not cover child birth.
-It provides coverage over a longer time period than short term disability coverage.
+Long-term disability insurance covers injuries and illnesses that prevent you from working.
+It does not cover the costs of childbirth, but short-term disability insurance can provide some income replacement after you have a child.
+Long-term disability insurance provides coverage over a much longer period than short-term disability coverage.

 The Council for Disability Awareness lists the most common long-term disability claims as: